Codexshaper/docs/edulab/module/installation.md

 ## Updating Composer After Installation

 After installing a module, you must update Composer for the system to recognize it.
-If you see an error like `Class "Modules\Subscribe\Providers\SubscribeServiceProvider" not found`, follow these steps:
+If you see an error like `Class "Modules\Subscription\Providers\SubscriptionServiceProvider" not found`, follow these steps:

 ![Service Provider Not Found](/assets/lms/images/module/module-service-provider-composer-load-issue.png)